 - Generally, we have global processes documented.
 There can be regional variations (which are also documented as part of the ‘global’ documentation).
 There can also be variations on how to perform the process depending on the service line within shared services.

 Having standardized systems and processes can be a significant factor in reducing complexity and achieving lower costs and higher levels of quality.
 The good news is that most Peeriosity member companies with global operations have been successful at documenting key processes globally, with many who have documented all processes globally.
-The positive impact from having a global process design can extend well beyond benefits to Shared Services, by providing a consistent look and feel to processes for external customers as well as internal customers and employees as they work between geographic regions or different lines of business.
+The positive impact of having a global process design can extend well beyond benefits to Shared Services, by providing a consistent look and feel to processes for external customers as well as internal customers and employees as they work between geographic regions or different lines of business.

 Are your Shared Services work processes documented globally?
 If yes (excluding local statutory requirements), are you moving towards implementing one standardized process?